 The stigma of addiction and drug and alcohol rehab is associated with the misconceptions behind why people suffer from chemical dependency issues.
 For years, society has attributed addiction to a moral deficiency or weakness in character.
 This idea has roots as far back as the 18th century.
 Philosopher Jonathan Edwards claimed desire and will are the same.
 According to Edwards, “A man never, in any instance, wills anything contrary to his desires, or desires anything contrary to his will.”

-Instead of battling opinions and ideas between counter beliefs, today we have the medical technology and research capacity to come too far more educated conclusions about addiction.
+Instead of battling opinions and ideas between counter beliefs, today we have the medical technology and research capacity to reach more educated conclusions about addiction.

-Far advances in neuroscience and imaging technology have allowed the American Medical Association and the American Society of Addiction Medicine to classify addiction as a chronic, often relapsing brain disease that causes compulsive mind or mood-altering substances, despite harmful consequences to the suffering individual and to those around.
+Advances in neuroscience and imaging technology have allowed the American Medical Association and the National Institute on Drug Abuse to classify addiction as an often-relapsing, chronic disease of the brain that causes compulsive use of mind or mood-altering substances, despite harmful consequences to the suffering individual and to those around.
 The reward motivation becomes stronger when addiction occurs.
 Addiction falls under the medical category of Substance Use Disorders.

 Roots of The Disease Model

-Dr. Benjamin Rush, was the first to introduce the idea of the disease model back in 1784.
-The concept did not gain much traction until much later when Alcoholics Anonymous was founded in the 1930’s.
-Today, even though most medical professionals agree it’s a disease and there is an entire industry centered in its treatment, society has only begun making progress with around the stigma of addiction.
+Dr. Benjamin Rush was the first to introduce the idea of the disease model back in 1784.
+The concept did not gain much traction until much later, when Alcoholics Anonymous was founded in the 1930s.
+Today, even though most medical professionals agree it’s a disease and there is an entire industry centered in its treatment, society has only begun making progress around the stigma of addiction.

 Alcoholics Anonymous, when established in 1935, became the dominant treatment model for addiction.

-In Step One of AA, it states that alcoholism and addiction is powerless over alcohol, and as a result their life becomes unmanageable.
+In Step 1 of the 12 Steps, it states that the addict is powerless over substances, and as a result, their life has become unmanageable.